cmd430/qui/README.md

 QUI__METRICS_PORT=9074       # Optional: metrics server port (default: 9074)
 QUI__METRICS_BASIC_AUTH_USERS=user:hash  # Optional: basic auth for metrics (bcrypt hashed)
 ```

+When `logPath` is set the server writes to disk using size-based rotation.
+Adjust `logMaxSize` and `logMaxBackups` in `config.toml` or the corresponding environment variables shown above to control the rotation thresholds and retention.

 ## CLI Commands